Welcome to Southmere Primary Academy

 We have lots of staff in school who are First Aid trained.
 If your child needs to use an inhaler or an epipen, you will need to ensure that an up-to-date one is available to keep in school.

-If you child needs to take antibiotics, and your doctor has prescribed this 3 times a day, parents/carers can give this in the morning before school starts, in the afternoon when your child is collected from school and in the evening before your child goes to bed.
-If your doctor has prescribed antibiotics to be taken 4 times a day, then you will need to bring the medicine into school, signing a form to allow us to give this to your child at lunchtime.
+If you child needs to take medication, and your doctor has prescribed this 3 times a day, parents/carers can give this in the morning before school starts, in the afternoon when your child is collected from school and in the evening before your child goes to bed.
+If your doctor has prescribed medication to be taken 4 times a day, then you will need to bring the medicine into school, signing a form to allow us to give this to your child at lunchtime.
 (Forms are available from the school office)

 PLEASE REMEMBER TO MAKE SURE ALL ITEMS ARE CLEARLY LABELLED WITH YOUR CHILD'S NAME